MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 print(emp_1)

 ```
-it is nice if we change its behaviour and print out something like user-friendly .
+it is nice if we change its behaviour and print out something user-friendly .

-these special methods are going to allow us to do that.
+These special methods are going to allow us to do that.

-special method are always sorrunded by double underscore(_)
+special method are always surrounded by double underscore(_)

-so for that reason, it also called dunder.
+So for that reason, it is also called dunder.

-so dunder init means __init__
+so dunder init means `__init__`

-so lets look some other common special methods.
+Let's look at some other common special methods.

 ```Python
 class Employee2: